xNekio/xNekio/README.md

 I'm the creator and developer behind **[Arefy Network](https://arefy.net)**, a Minecraft server network with multiple gamemodes, and **[Nekio Setups](https://nekiosetups.com)**, a premium setup store with over 2,300 sales and a perfect rating on BuiltByBit.

-I like building things from scratch.
-If I can make something custom instead of using a generic alternative, I will.

 ---

 ## 🔨 What I do